Jedburgh: The town today

-The abbey is maintained by Historic Environment Scotland and open to the public (there is an entry fee).
+The abbey is maintained by Historic Environment Scotland (HES) and open to the public (there is an entry fee).
 Finds from excavations are displayed on site in the visitor centre attached to the Abbey ruins.
 The shell of the abbey, though much damaged over the years, is still largely complete.

-Traditional festivals and performers include the annual Callant's Festival, and Jedburgh Royal British Legion (Scotland) Pipe Band and Jedforest Instrumental Band.
+Traditional festivals and performers include the annual Callant's Festival, and Jedburgh Pipe Band and Jedforest Instrumental Band.
 Local delicacies include Jethart Snails (boiled sweets in the shape of a snail, said to originate from a recipe given to a local baker by a French prisoner, during the Napoleonic Wars) and Jethart pears.
 The fertile soil of Jedburgh makes it good for growing pear trees, and the pear trade was a thriving industry in Jedburgh for centuries.

-An annual event is the Jethart Hand Ba game.
+An annual event is the 'Ba' Game' in Jedburgh.

 The Canongate Brig dates from the 16th century.
-The nearby Capon Oak Tree is recognised to be of national interest and the 19th century Jedburgh Castle Jail and Newgate, with its spire, are among the town's notable buildings.
+The nearby Capon Oak Tree is recognised to be of national interest and the 19th-century Jedburgh Castle Jail and Newgate, with its spire, are among the town's notable buildings.

 Schooling currently takes place at Jedburgh Intergenerational Community Campus, which opened in early 2020.

 Transport

-Although Jedburgh no longer has any rail access it is well located on the road network.
+Although Jedburgh no longer has any rail access, it is well located on the road network.
 The A68 provides direct access to Edinburgh (48 mi) and Newcastle-upon-Tyne (58 mi).
 Carlisle is 57 mi away and Hawick, Kelso, Selkirk and Galashiels are all within 20 mi.

 Jedburgh is known to motorists from the Edinburgh and Newcastle-upon-Tyne areas as Jedburgh is signposted as a primary destination on the A68.

 Bus services to Jedburgh are provided by Borders Buses.
-Until July 2013 they were mostly run by local operator Munro's of Jedburgh.
+Until July 2013, they were mostly run by local operator Munro's of Jedburgh.

 Sport

 The town is home to a Rugby Club, Jed-Forest which was founded in 1885.
 Under-18 "Semi Junior" rugby is played by Jed Thistle at Lothian Park.

-Also football is represented by Jed Legion FC which currently plays in 'A' League of the Border Amateur League.
+Football is represented by Jed Legion FC which currently plays in 'A' League of the Border Amateur League.
 Ancrum AFC play in the village of Ancrum just to the north at Bridgend Park and are in the Border Amateur 'B' League.
+A 1930s club, punningly named Jed Arts, won the East of Scotland League and the Border Cup in 1936–37.

-Jedburgh has a golf club dating from 1892, the course has 18 holes.
+Jedburgh has a golf club dating from 1892; the course has 18 holes.